ansys/pystk/doc/source/api/ansys/stk/core/graphics/IGraphicsFont.rst

 IGraphicsFont
 =============

-.. py:class:: IGraphicsFont
+.. py:class:: ansys.stk.core.graphics.IGraphicsFont

    object

    A font that is suitable for use with the text batch primitive.
 For best performance, avoid creating duplicate font objects.
 Instead assign the same font object to several text batch primitives.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IGraphicsFont

 Overview
 --------